-Mat 3a: Narrative Writing - Main Character Solves a Problem (Intermediate) Guide
+Mat 4a Guide: Expository Writing-Sequence (Intermediate) Guide

 Print out the page to write on it with a pencil.
-You also can place the printed page in a plastic sheet protector to use with a dry- or wet-erase marker with a thin point.
+You also can place the printed page in a plastic sheet protector to use with a dry- or weterase marker with a thin point.